pothi/wordpress-nginx/README.md

 There are multiplpe advantages of using this repo as your go-to nginx configuration.

-+ Contains ready-to-use sample vhost entries (or templates) to be used with WP Super Cache plugin, WP Rocket cache plugin, Varnish, etc.
-+ Uses best practices (ex: you can find the correct use 'if' statement in most templates in this repo).
++ Correct use `if` statement.
-+ SSL compatible
++ SSL / LetsEncrypt / Certbot compatible.
-+ Continuously updated sample configurations and best practices.
++ Continuously updated sample configurations with best practices.
++ Multisite support.
++ Contains ready-to-use sample vhost entries.

+## Available templates / vhost entries

++ WP Super Cache plugin (with support for SSL and separate mobile cache)
++ WP Rocket cache plugin (SSL / mobile supported out of the box)
++ Multisite (sub-domain and sub-directory)
++ Varnish with Nginx for SSL termination.
++ Custom error pages.

+## Performance

++ All static content have maximum expiration headers.
++ SSL session cache is enabled by default.
++ Google PageSpeed support.
++ Open file cache support.
++ Server-level 301 support (for http => https, non-www => www, etc).

+## Security

++ Support for dhparam.
++ TLS 1.0 disabled by default.
++ Mitigate httpoxy vulnerability.
++ HSTS support.
++ All hidden and backup files are forbidden by default.

 ## Compatibility